B

 • Provide an absolute PNG logo URL in Theme Manager to display the logo.

-• New: Spacing and breadcrumb controls (Theme Manager)
+• Spacing and breadcrumb controls (Theme Manager)

-• Navigation Bar Spacing: slider that adjusts padding on top-level nav items (50–150%).
+• Navigation Bar Spacing: slider that adjusts padding on top-level nav items (50–150%, default 100%).

-• Dropdown Panel Spacing: separate slider for padding inside dropdown flyouts (50–150%).
+• Dropdown Panel Spacing: separate slider for padding inside dropdown flyouts (50–150%, default 100%).

 • Breadcrumb controls: show/hide, left/center/right alignment, and an inset slider (0–40%) to push the breadcrumb inward responsively.